jenglund/rlship-tools/KNOWNISSUES.md

 - **Priority**: Low

 ## Recently Fixed Issues

+### Schema Context Management in Repository Tests
+- **Issue**: Tests like `TestListRepository_GetUserLists` and `TestListRepository_GetTribeLists` were failing or being skipped due to schema isolation problems.
+- **Resolution**: Implemented a `SchemaContext` struct to replace global variables for schema management, created context-aware repository methods, and improved transaction management to use proper schema context.
+- **Fixed Date**: May 19, 2025

+### "Bad Connection" Errors in Repository Tests
+- **Issue**: Several tests were experiencing "driver: bad connection" errors due to connection pooling issues.
+- **Resolution**: Enhanced connection handling in DB operations, improved transaction management, and fixed schema/field mismatch issues in the `loadListData` method.
+- **Fixed Date**: May 19, 2025

 ### Database Schema Issues in Test Environment
 - **Issue**: Tests were hanging or failing because the search path was not being correctly set in test database connections, leading to inability to find tables in the correct schema.